 This course provides fundamental knowledge relating to the field of fire prevention.
 Topics include: history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.
+This course may be taken 1 time for credit.
+Course classification: CTE

-FS210 Hazardous Materials for First Respo 2 credits (2 lec hrs/wk)

-This course provides students with the knowledge and skills required to respond to and operate at hazardous materials incidents.
+FS210 Hazardous Materials for First Respo 2 credits (2 lec hrs/wk) This course provides students with the knowledge and skills required to respond to and operate at hazardous materials incidents.
+This course may be taken 1 time for credit.
+Course classification: CTE

-FS215 Legal Aspects of Emergency Services 2 credits (2 lec hrs/wk)

-This course will address the federal, state, and local laws that regulate emergency services and include a review of national standards, regulations, and consensus standards.
+FS215 Legal Aspects of Emergency Services 2 credits (2 lec hrs/wk) This course will address the federal, state, and local laws that regulate emergency services and include a review of national standards, regulations, and consensus standards.